JordiSalaJuarez/SO2-OS/README.txt

 		port_e9_hack: enabled=1

 *** NOTES:

 * You have to take into account that the tests in a test suite are cumulative.
   That is, if one test fails then the execution of the rest of the tests may be inconsistent.

-* This test may BLOCK your processes, this means that the blocked process will be moved to a special list which is not accesible from your code, and therefore it will not be accessible through the READY list.
-You can use the special function 'int zeos_is_blocked_pid(int pid)' to detect this situation.